 Caroline: I think it does, we got on really well and it’s a perfect family-friendly film.
-It’s lovely when you’re young and some of the little kids come to see us and they are a bit nervous of the creatures, but they still absolutely love them.
+It’s lovely when you’re young and some of the little kids come to see us and they are a bit nervous about the creatures, but they still absolutely love them.
 It’s a special film.

 Phil: Your role demanded you to wear a very revealing outfit, did that make you feel uncomfortable on set?

 Caroline: Actually no, because in At the Earth’s Core most of my co-stars, the extras both male and female were all dressed similarly.
 But it was in the winter…which was tough.

 Phil: What was your favourite moment working on At the Earth’s Core?

 Caroline: One of the moments I remember was when Doug and I had to fight the fiery beastie…the one that squirted fire from its mouth.
 Peter was going to come in at the last bit of the shot, but the film crew said for this sequence…we’re going to get the stunt people in because it’s going to be quite physical.
 And we just looked at each other and said no we’ll do it.

 The crew were like…are you sure?
 And we said…yeah!